eschallack/oopsies/README.md

 Planned features:

 - Dataclass to bad data: make data have issues relevant to your requirements.
-This will be a pydantic class or dataclass that specifies the requirements, which will be fed into the bad data engine to mess up your data.
+This will be a duckdb table, which will be fed into the bad data engine to mess up your data.

         import oopsies
         import pydantic